highchair/artinruins-com/_property/nightingale-bldg-pvd.md

 About 11,000 sf of commercial space is available on the ground floor, and there is already confirmation that a small boutique grocery store will be the first to move in starting September 2022 — Rory’s Market and Kitchen].

-For leasing information visit [NightingaleProvidence.com](https://www.nightingaleprovidence.com).
+For leasing information, visit [Nightingale Providence](https://www.nightingaleprovidence.com/).

 ### Design Reception